 In this state, it prepares to load recipe data.

-It checks if there are any recipe steps (rSconfig->numberOfSteps).
+It checks if there are any recipe steps (rSconfig->numberOfSteps <= 0).
+If it is true number of steps is Zero.
+It is denoted the cooking step is not configured, and finally Report is sent to HMI.

 If there are steps, it resets the cooking runtime counter and configures the cooking mode.

+if(currentStepIndex < rSconfig->numberOfSteps), This check is True cooking mode is Configure and DV Timeouts will Update.

 It also opens the drain valve if the previous step's temperature is higher than the current step.